mnr/writing-wip/kwak-anthology.md

 She continues, “They are designed to be difficult to understand.
 You would have to hire some high-powered electrical engineers and some equally high-powered food engineers, then do months of research to figure out what’s unusual about it.”

-Araci sends the robot off to the kitchen.
+Araci sends the robot off to the other room.
 “You’re making a lot of claims and you tell me I don’t have the wattage to check your work.
 I’ll state the obvious; why should I trust you?”

 “Because I work for Hestia,” says the woman.
 She rubs her head in an un-feminine way, scrambling her neat hair style.
 “These new meals are going to get us in trouble, but I’m unable to convince anyone we should stop the project.
 I’m hoping your investigation will make an impression.”